-Internal control
+Internal Control

 The Group's Board performs a review of the effectiveness of the system of internal control annually across the Group.
 This review is supported by a report from the Director of Group Risk, Audit and Insurance detailing the activity and operation of the system during the year.
-For further detail on the outcome of the review please see the Directors' Report on page 78 of the Group's Annual Report.
+For further detail on the outcome of the review please see the Directors' Report on page 78 of the Group's Annual Report (www.sse.com).